 Out of nowhere, your heart starts to speed up.
 You feel weak and lightheaded.
 You feel like you can't get a deep breath.
 Suddenly your chest starts to hurt and your mind is racing.
 You feel like everything around you is crashing – you feel like this might be it.
 All of the sudden you have one final moment of extreme terror…

 … then suddenly it melts away.

 You may know that what you experienced was an anxiety attack, and anxiety attacks cause intense physical symptoms.
 What you may not realize is that those physical symptoms were caused almost exclusively by hyperventilation.

 Hyperventilation and hyperventilation syndrome can be caused by and cause severe anxiety, and is often responsible for some of the most severe anxiety symptoms.
 Our free 7 minute anxiety test can provide you with an anxiety severity score, see if you have signs of hyperventilation, and help you learn more about your anxiety.

 Introduction to Hyperventilation

 While anxiety is to blame for hyperventilation, hyperventilation is to blame for dozens of the worst symptoms of anxiety.
 Hyperventilation can cause so many problems that some doctors label it its own disorder, known as "hyperventilation syndrome."

 It's most common in those with panic and anxiety attacks, but may affect anyone that suffers from intense anxiety.
-Before you keep reading, make sure you take my anxiety test to learn more about what your symptoms mean.
+Before you keep reading, make sure you take my free 7 minute anxiety test to learn more about what your symptoms mean.